-COURSE DESCRIPTION: This course will focus on current research in understanding the relationship between the biophysical nature of proteins, the cellular mechanisms to maintain protein homeostasis and protein mis-folding diseases, and will provide up-to-date insights in current approaches of protein engineering.
+COURSE DESCRIPTION: This course will focus on current research in understanding the relationship between the biophysical nature of proteins and how misfolding can lead to disease states, and will provide up-to-date insights in current approaches of protein engineering and its application to development of immunotherapeutics and vaccines.

 REQUIRED MATERIALS: Computer; access to internet and Angel website (or equivalent).
 Student presentations are required.